 The narrative about each plant will be combined with an illustrated herbarium and focused interviews with representatives of each spiritual community.
-In this plant exploration, a crucial role is given also to the common name of a plant that often assumes a cultural and ritual meaning instead of a purely botanical one.
+In this plant exploration, a crucial role is also given to the common name of a plant that often assumes a cultural and ritual meaning instead of a purely botanical one.
 This type of nomenclature also builds connections between spiritual value and the designed landscape.
-This collection aims to have an impact in the design fields: in the past, plant palettes were chosen for visual beauty or screening, then more recently, plants also started to be chosen for their ecological value.
+This collection aims to have an impact in the design fields: in the past, plant palettes were chosen for visual beauty or screening, then more recently, plants also started to be selected for their ecological value.
 Through this atlas, we extend the criteria for how plants are chosen by introducing a spiritual connection to designed landscapes.

-The goal is to have a more cultural reading of the landscape and to offer opportunities to the different communities to live in an environment that represent the spiritual values of the settled communities, their collective memory and identity, their aspiration, and their needs for the designed landscape to contain more of their emotional approach to plants and the intimate living environment.
+The goal is to have a more cultural reading of the landscape and to offer opportunities to the different communities to live in an environment that represents the spiritual values of the settled communities, their collective memory and identity, their aspiration, and their needs for the designed landscape to contain more of their emotional approach to plants and the intimate living environment.